feathersjs/docs/guides/auth/recipe.mixed-auth.md

 }
 ```

 The `iff` hook is actually more capable than the simple demonstration, above.
 It can handle an async predicate expression.
-This would be equivalent to being able to pass a `promise` insid` the `if` statement's parentheses.
+This would be equivalent to being able to pass a `promise` inside the `if` statement's parentheses.
 It also allows us to chain an `.else()` statement, which will run if the predicate evaluates to false.

 ```js
 .else( hook => Object.assign(hook.params.query, { public: true }) )